lincyrajasekaran3/Ecommerce_Follow_Along/README.md

 ```
 and pull the request from your github account.

-## Milestone 3: Project Setup for Backend
+# MILESTONE 3: Project Setup for Backend

 ### Objectives
 In this milestone, we focused on setting up the backend structure, initializing a Node.js server, connecting the application to MongoDB, and implementing basic error handling.